Announcing: A Free Book, A New Course, A Huge Price Cut...

 This ensures you're always using the correct package manager for your project.

-to make sure you're using them correctly.
-This is set up by running corepack enable
+corepack enable npm?corepack intercepts calls to pnpm and yarn to make sure you're using them correctly.
+This is set up by running corepack enable.

 I ran out of time to continue writing this article.
 Want me to keep going?
 What questions do you have?
 Let me know: